Tight triangulations of closed 3-manifolds: Examples

-The following example shows that a neighbourly and locally stacked triangulated closed 3-manifold need not be stacked.
+The following example shows that a neighbourly, locally stacked, closed, triangulated 3-manifold need not be stacked.
 Equivalently, it need not be tight.
 Thus, the hypothesis `stacked' in Theorem \ref{theorem:4.8} can not be relaxed to `locally stacked'.

 \begin{example}[Lutz \cite{LuThesis}] {\rm Let $\mathcal{L}$ be the pure 3-dimensional simplicial complex with vertex set $\ZZ_{10} = \ZZ/10\ZZ$ and an automorphism $i\mapsto i+1$ (mod 10).
-Modulo this automorphism, a set of representative facets of $\mathcal{L}$ are:
+Modulo this automorphism, a set of representative facets of $\mathcal{L}$ is:

-Then, each vertex link is a 9-vertex stacked 2-sphere and hence $\mathcal{L}$ is a locally stacked, neighbourly, triangulated closed 3-manifold.
+Then, each vertex link is a 9-vertex stacked 2-sphere and hence $\mathcal{L}$ is a locally stacked, neighbourly, closed, triangulated 3-manifold.
 It triangulates $S^2 \times S^1$ and hence $\beta_1(\mathcal{L}; \FF) = 1$ for any field $\FF$.
-Therefore, by Proposition \ref{prop:BDTh2.24}, $\mathcal{L}$ is not stacked and not tight w.r.t. any field.
+Therefore, by Proposition \ref{prop:BDTh2.24}, $\mathcal{L}$ is not stacked and not tight with respect to any field.
 Since there are non-neighbourly 10-vertex triangulations of $S^2 \times S^1$ (cf. $\mathcal{K}$ in Example \ref{exam:Walkup}), $\mathcal{L}$ is not strongly minimal.
-By Propositions \ref{prop:sminimal} and \ref{prop:BDTh2.24}, this also shows that $\mathcal{L}$ is not stacked and is not $\FF$-tight for any field $\FF$. } \end{example}
+By Propositions \ref{prop:sminimal} and \ref{prop:BDTh2.24}, this also shows that $\mathcal{L}$ is not stacked and is not $\FF$-tight for any field $\FF$.
+Since $\mathcal{L}$ is not stacked, $\mathcal{L}$ is not in $\mathcal H^{4}$ by Proposition \ref{prop:Walkup_class}.} \end{example}

 The following example shows that an arbitrary $\FF$-tight simplicial complex need not be strongly minimal (we do not know if it must be minimal in the sense of having the fewest number of vertices among all triangulations of its geometric carrier).